This question crops up quite often when we discuss New Product Development with clients and prospects.

 Cons – Upfront cost of design / tooling set up.

-Two recent projects delivered by 4D Products in the electronic sector have received fantastic feedback from our clients customers.
+Two recent electronic enclosure design projects delivered by 4D Products have received fantastic feedback from our clients customers.
 The underlying technology is innovative and exciting within its relevant industry, but the object itself grabs peoples attention and creates a buzz of excitement.
-With the best will in the World that is hard to achieve using off the shelf components.
+With the best will in the World that is hard to achieve using an off the shelf enclosure.